austinslatey/cms-fullstack/README.md

 ## Installation
 1. Clone the repository
-2. Install both front and backend dependencies using concurrenly
+2. Install both front and backend dependencies in root directory using concurrenly by running the command
 - `npm install`
 3. Start the development server
 - `npm run develop`